Children’s Self-Harm Intervention & Suicide Prevention Charity 1193469

 As part of her progress, she created a drawing to represent what “hope” means to her.
 With appropriate consent and safeguarding considerations, this artwork is shared as a symbol of resilience and recovery — not of the trauma she experienced, but of the strength she discovered.

 A Child’s Voice bridges clinical research with frontline social work practice.
-It is believed to be the only programme in the UK integrating evidence-based clinical insight with frontline social practice and lived experience in this way — creating a truly prevention-focused model rooted in both research and reality.
+It is believed to be the only UK programme integrating evidence-informed clinical insight, practical safeguarding, and youth voice in this way — creating a prevention model grounded in both research and real-world application.

-• 95% reduction in self-harm and suicidal thoughts
+95% reduction in reported self-harm and suicidal thoughts

 Every child’s life matters.